Effect of magnetic field on jet transport coefficient $\hat{q}$: Results and discussions

+The magenta dash-dotted and solid lines in Fig.~\ref{qbyT3_all} (right) show semi-QGP + magnetic monopoles results~\cite{Gyulassy2} for quark jets of initial energy 2 and 10 GeV respectively.
+The cyan solid line presents the estimation of $\hat q/T^3$ for quark jets with momentum 10 GeV/$c$ at zero chemical potential using a dynamical quasiparticle model (DQPM)~\cite{DQPM}.
+The black lines in Fig.~\ref{qbyT3_all} (right) depict the jet transport coefficient in absence of magnetic field for an isotropic $\cal{N}$ = 4 SYM plasma of the form~\cite{Liu:2006ug}:

 where $\sqrt{\lambda} = \sqrt{g_{YM}^2\, N_c}$ with $g_{YM}$ denoting the coupling strength of the strongly coupled plasma with color degeneracy factor $N_c$.
+The dash-dotted and solid black lines correspond to $\lambda$ = 4$\pi$ and 8$\pi$ respectively.
+It is observed that the semi-QGP + magnetic monopoles based results show qualitatively similar behaviour to that obtained from quasi-particle model based on Eq.~(\ref{qh_rho_q0}).
+Both have a peak structure near transition temperatures of their respective models and the DQPM calculation lies between these two predictions.
+One may, therefore, relate $\hat{q}_0$-based estimation in the quasi-particle model with a strongly coupled QGP system.

-The black dash-dotted line and solid line in Fig.~(\ref{qbyT3_all}) denote $\lambda$ = 4$\pi$ and 8$\pi$ respectively.
-Therefore, estimations of Eq.~(\ref{qh_rho_qN}) and ~(\ref{qh_rho_q0}) may be considered as order of strength of $\hat{q}$ for weakly and strongly coupled systems respectively.
-It is a quite interesting finding that by playing with existing experimental knowledge of jet quenching parameter for cold nuclear matter (${\hat q}_N\approx 0.02$ GeV$^2$/fm~\cite{qN,q_N1}) and hot QGP (${\hat q}_0\approx 0.9$ GeV$^2$/fm~\cite{Chen}), we are getting two directional aspects of QCD matter.
-When we are approaching from hadronic to QGP phase with ${\hat q}_N$, we are getting results close to weakly coupled QGP system.
-On the other hand, when we are approaching from QGP to hadronic phase with ${\hat q}_0$, we are getting results close to strongly coupled QGP system.
-Interestingly, a cross-over type LQCD based temperature dependent gluon density is used for both cases.
+It is quite interesting to observe a two-directional aspect of QCD matter by calibrating with existing experimental knowledge of $\hat{q}$ for cold nuclear matter ($\hat{q}_N\approx 0.02$ GeV$^2$/fm) and for hot QGP ($\hat{q}_0\approx 0.9$ GeV$^2$/fm).
+When one approaches from the hadronic phase to the QGP phase with $\hat{q}_N$ as reference point, the results obtained are close to those of a weakly coupled QGP system.
+On the other hand, when one approaches from QGP to hadronic phase with $\hat{q}_0$ as reference point, the results favour a strongly coupled QGP system.